OpenLiberty/ci.gradle/docs/installLiberty.md

 ```

 #### License Configuration
-The `licenseArtifact` parameter defines the coordinates for the Liberty license JAR file that you add to an internal repository.
+The `licenseArtifact` parameter defines the coordinates for the Liberty license JAR file that you added to an internal repository.
 The installLiberty task will only upgrade the license if this configuration is present.
 The `licenseArtifact` format is `'<groupId>:<artifactId>:<version>'`
 ```
 repositories {